 Finding and Applying for Private Scholarships

-I spoke with Pam Andrews, a College Admissions Coach and Scholarship Strategist, about the process of finding and applying for private scholarships.
+I recently spoke with her about the process of finding and applying for private scholarships.

 Pam is known for helping her son win over $700,000 in scholarship money that pays for his undergraduate and graduate school.
 More importantly, she has helped her clients win over $1,000,000 in scholarships.